 When I was a kid, my dad would make breakfast with us every Saturday morning.
 It was usually Bisquick pancakes but every so often we would deviate from the pancakes to enjoy some Bisquick waffles.
 I always loved the waffles because we had the perfect waffle irons.
 Crispy hearts or a Mickey Mouse waffle iron…the kind where the syrup would puddle and soak in the Mickey ears and they tasted oh so delicious.
 At that time, I didn’t so much care about the flavor of my waffles…just the fact that I could drown them in syrup and enjoy them on Saturday morning.
-These crispy sourdough discard waffles bring me back to those childhood Saturday mornings.
+Crispy sourdough discard waffles bring me back to those childhood Saturday mornings.
 Yum.

 Since I’ve had my own family, I care a little bit more about the recipes and I love the challenge of making recipes as “homemade” and “from scratch” as possible.
 We’ve had our fair share of waffles over the years and this recipe is one that I keep coming back to.
 It uses up a whole cup of sourdough discard, can be whipped up the night before and kept in the fridge until ready to make and they taste divine.
 Crispy, crunchy but so soft and flavorful.
 These crispy sourdough discard waffles are begging to be made ASAP.

-Substitute Whole Wheat Flour
+Substitute Whole Wheat Flour in Crispy Sourdough Discard Waffles

 Another thing I love about them is how easily you can substitute whole wheat flour for the all purpose flour in the recipe.
 If I’m being completely honest, I kind of love the flavor of the soft red wheat from our local mill in these waffles better than the plain all purpose flour.
 The subtle nuttiness of the whole wheat flour combines so well with the sourdough starter and pushes these already perfect waffles over the top.
 Check out my post all about different types of flours and why soft wheat would be a good option here.